 The Olympus has the largest zoom range and very slightly better maximum aperture than the Lumix (f/3.2 as opposed to f/3.3 for the Lumix).
 Both are wider than the Canon, which is often important to me.

 The Lumix supposedly has a higher maximum ISO (6400 as opposed to 3200 for the Olympus and 1600 for the Canon).
 3200 is already ridiculous for a camera of this size, though seeing is believing, and I haven't tested any of these cameras personally.

 - Narrowest focal length: Olympus

-I don't know which I'd go with, so good luck =) almost 7 years ago
+I don't know which I'd go with, so good luck =) about 7 years ago